NetworkBlockDevice/nbd/doc/proto.md

 ## Values

-This section describes the meaning of constants (other than magic numbers) in the protocol handshake.
+This section describes the value and meaning of constants (other than magic numbers) in the protocol.

+When flags fields are specified, they are numbered in network byte order.

 ### Negotiation phase